Skip to main content

 Method: working days | Shutdown: CNY Extended Shutdown | Holiday set: HK 2026

-That single line prevents most replay and debug cycles later, because anyone reviewing the calculation can see the assumptions immediately.
+That single line prevents most replay and debug cycles.
+Anyone reviewing the calculation can see the assumptions immediately — no back-and-forth needed.

-The real value of modelling the CNY shutdown is not precision — it is consistency.
-Two people using the same method with the same shutdown assumption will get the same answer.
-Two people using different assumptions will not, even if both are reasonable.
+The real value of modelling the CNY shutdown is not getting a more "accurate" answer — it is making sure two people get the same answer.
+Two people using different shutdown assumptions will reach different dates, even if both assumptions are reasonable.

-Pick an assumption, document it, and apply it uniformly across the timeline.
-That is what keeps deadline dates dependable.
+Pick one, document it, apply it uniformly.
+That is what keeps deadlines dependable.

 For step-by-step scenarios, see the Use Cases.
 For calculator configuration details, see the Info Guide.